mehmetasim35/mehmetasim35.dev/_posts/2023-07-03-Request-to-conclude-a-case.md

 ## How to Appeal the Decision

 The appeal must be in writing.
-Here are some ``examples`` showing how to appeal.
+Here are some `examples` that show how to appeal.
+These examples are for Swedish citizenship, but you can customize them for your own case.
 I recommend that everyone writes their own appeal.

+I also have this part in<a href="posts/begaran-om-att-avgora-arende/#hur-man-överklagar-på-begäran" target="_blank">swedish</a>.
 You need to include some personal information in the appeal:
 ```
 Name: